pivotal/docs-book-tanzu-buildpacks/README.md

 If you are trying to figure out where a particular bit of information should live, please reach out and ask.
 We're happy to help you ensure information goes to the right place.

-Note that content often lives in more than one context.
-Please make sure that any contribution you offer takes these multiple contexts into account.
-So, for example, if you are working on docs that are also used in for open source, please do not refer to Pivotal's commercial offerings.

 ## Submitting a Pull Request